Checklist: History

-During the National Transportation Safety Board (NTSB) hearings into the crash of Northwest Airlines Flight 255, human factors specialist Earl Wiener testified that he "did not know of any human factors research on how a checklist should be designed".
+During the National Transportation Safety Board (NTSB) hearings into the crash of Northwest Airlines Flight 255, human factors specialist Earl Weiner testified that he "did not know of any human factors research on how a checklist should be designed".
 NASA research into the matter concluded that as of 1989, there was basically no human factors research available anywhere specific to aircraft checklists.